NaixGames/Polycosmos/README.md

 Thanks to HauntyHogeez for the amazing custom title screen and the custom icon for the client.
 And Ael for actually implementing the custom title screen into the mod.

+Thanks to OmegaZeron and Selcra for helping people with instalation issues and reporting feedback for the mod.
+You both do tons of work and I appreciate it.

 Also, thanks to RobinLSL for having the patience to report a large number of typos.

 # Bugs